Induced odd cycle packing number, independent sets, and chromatic number: Introduction

 The aforementioned ideas commonly appear in the context of geometrically defined graph classes.
-The main motivation for our work comes from recent algorithmic results exploiting the property of not having two disjoint odd cycles in certain geometric graph classes.
-Specifically, Bonamy et al.~\cite{indoc} (improving upon an earlier work of Bonnet et al.~\cite{BGKRS}) show that the clique number can be approximated arbitrarily well in the intersection graphs of disks, and in the intersection graphs of unit balls (more precisely, there exists a randomized efficient polynomial-time approximation scheme for this problem).
-The key insight they use is that the complements of such graphs do not contain the disjoint union of two odd cycles as an induced subgraph, combined with additional properties derived from the geometry of the problems (bounded VC dimension, linear lower bound on the independence number).
+The main motivation for our work comes from recent algorithmic results exploiting the following property \begin{itemize} \item[($\star$)] no induced subgraph is the disjoint union of two odd cycles, \end{itemize} which holds in certain geometric graph classes.
+Specifically, Bonnet et al.~\cite{BGKRS} proved that the complements of intersection graphs of disks in the plane have the property ($\star$), and gave a QPTAS and an exact subexponential-time algorithm for the independence number of graphs satisfying the property ($\star$).
+In combination, this gives a QPTAS and an exact subexponential-time algorithm for the clique number of intersection graphs of disks\footnote{Bonnet et al.~\cite{BGKRS} only explicitly give the algorithms for intersection graphs of disks, but the inspection of their algorithms shows that they only use the property ($\star$), and no other properties specific to intersection graphs of disks.}.
+Building upon these results, Bonamy et al.~\cite{indoc} proved that the complements of the intersection graphs of unit balls in 3-dimensional space also have the property ($\star$).
+Moreover, they gave a randomized algorithm to approximate the clique number arbitrarily well in polynomial time (a randomized efficient polynomial-time approximation scheme) for intersection graphs of disks and of unit balls; however, in addition to the property ($\star$), they use further properties derived from the geometry of the problems, namely bounded VC dimension and a linear lower bound on the independence number.

-More generally, the \emph{induced odd cycle packing number}, $\iocp(G)$ of a graph G is the maximum integer $k$ such that $G$ contains an induced subgraph consisting of $k$ pairwise vertex-disjoint odd cycles.
+More generally, let the \emph{induced odd cycle packing number}, $\iocp(G)$ of a graph $G$ be the maximum integer $k$ such that $G$ contains an induced subgraph consisting of $k$ pairwise vertex-disjoint odd cycles (hence, $G$ has the property ($\star$) if and only of $\iocp(G)\le 1$).
 Note that whenever two cycles are connected by an edge, their vertices do not induce such a subgraph; furthermore, unlike the perfect graph case, we work with all odd cycles, not just with odd holes (i.e., $\iocp$ takes into account also triangles).
-We say that graphs with $\iocp(G)<k$ are \emph{$k$-OC-free}.
 Bonamy et al.~\cite{indoc} proved the following.